AnantaSrikar/Effecient_TempAndHumidity_Displayer/README.md

 # Power Efficient Temperature and Humidity Displayer
 ## Project Description
 After a lot of messing around with the LCD, I figured out that the LCD backlight consumes the most power in the whole circuit.
 Turning off sensors don't really matter.
-Hence, the backlight of the LCD turns on only when there's not enough light in the surroundings, thus making it truely power efficient
+Hence, the backlight of the LCD turns on only when there's not enough light in the surroundings, thus making it truly power efficient.

 ## Requirements
 * Arduino (I used an Nano here)